Last updated on February 27th, 2021 at 12:04 pm

 Alternatively, 18 month contract is also available if you want to commit for a longer duration.

-Customer-friendly ISP Plusnet also offers 1 month contract on its entry-level ADSL unlimited package (up to 17Mbps).
+Customer-friendly ISP Plusnet also offers 1 month contract across its broadband plans.

 Installation would cost extra and you will need to give 10 days notice before leaving the provider.

-The latest TV & broadband service from Sky also offers packages on 1 month rolling contract.
+Now TV & broadband service also offers packages on 1 month rolling contract.

 There is a wide range of packages available.
 You can bundle standard or fibre broadband with TV packs which include all the premium stuff including movies, news, kids and sports channels.